dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/EventsExportController.md

 original dimension by default.
 This endpoint is only supported for data elements of value type image.

+### `getEventChangeLogsByUid`

+Get the change logs of all data elements related to that particular event UID.

 ## Common for all endpoints

 ### `*.parameter.EventRequestParams.program`